Corporate Strategic Plan

 - (External link)(External link)Memorandum of Understanding among the City of Pickering, the Regional Municipality of Durham and all Durham local municipalities is approved(External link) to fund, create, and deliver a family physician recruitment program in Durham.

-Strategic Focus - Promote and support responsible planning and sustainable growth
+Strategic Focus: Promote and support responsible planning and sustainable growth

 - City of Pickering invests in arts, heritage, and culture with Pickering Heritage & Community Centre(External link) as its first zero-carbon Community Centre.